History of Washington (state): Early European and American exploration

-American–British occupation disputes
+American–British joint occupation disputes

-American interests in the region grew as part of the concept of manifest destiny.
-Spain ceded their rights north of the 42nd Parallel to the United States by the 1819 Adams-Onís Treaty, (but not possession, which was disallowed by the terms of the Nootka Conventions).
+American interests in the region grew as part of their concept of manifest destiny.
+Spain had ceded their rights north of the 42nd Parallel to the United States by the terms of the earlier 1819 Adams-Onís Treaty, (but not possession, which was disallowed by the terms of the Nootka Conventions).

-Britain had long-standing commercial interests through the Hudson's Bay Company and a well-established network of fur trading forts along the Columbia River in what it called Columbia District.
+Britain had long-standing commercial interests through the Hudson's Bay Company and a well-established network of fur trading stations and forts along the Columbia River in what it called the Columbia District.
 These were headquartered from Fort Vancouver in present-day Vancouver, Washington.

-By the Treaty of 1818, following from the War of 1812, Great Britain and the United States established the 49th parallel as the border west to the Continental Divide of the Rocky mountains; but agreed to joint control and occupancy of Oregon Country.
-In 1824, Russia signed an agreement with the U.S. acknowledging it had no claims south of 54-40 latitude north and Russia signed a similar treaty with Britain in 1825.
+By the Treaty of 1818, following from the War of 1812 (1812-1815), Great Britain and the United States established the 49th parallel as the international border stretching west to the Continental Divide of the Rocky Mountains; but agreed to temporary joint control and occupancy of the Oregon Country / Columbia District for the next few years.

+In 1824, the Russian Empire (Russia) signed an agreement with the U.S. acknowledging it had no claims south of the parallel line 54-40 of latitude north and Russia signed a similar treaty with Britain the following in 1825, thereby establishing the southern limits of its coastal possessions in Russian America (modern Alaska) in the northwestern corner of the North American continent until its sale to the U.S. 43 years later in 1867.

-Joint occupancy was renewed, but on a year-to-year basis in 1827.
-Eventually, increased tension between U.S. settlers arriving by the Oregon trail and fur traders led to the Oregon boundary dispute.
-On June 15, 1846, Britain ceded its claims to the lands south of the 49th parallel, and the U.S. ceded its claims to the north of the same line, in the present day Canada–US border, in the Oregon Treaty.
+British-American joint occupancy was renewed, but on a year-to-year basis in 1827.
+Eventually, increased tension between U.S. settlers arriving by way of the Oregon trail and already resident fur traders led to the intensified Oregon boundary dispute, a major political issue in the American 1844 presidential election.
+It resulting in the election victory of 11th President James K. Polk (1795-1849, served 1845-1849), of Tennessee with his expansionist foreign policies.
+Two years later, on June 15, 1846, Britain ceded its claims to the lands south of the 49th parallel, and the U.S. ceded its claims to the north of the same line, resulting in the present-day Canada–U.S. international border, resulting in the amicable splitting of the Oregon/Columbia territory along the 49th parallel line, extending it westward from the Great Lakes through the Rocky Mountains chain all the way to the west coast at the Pacific Ocean (with the exception of the off-shore Vancouver Island, assigned to Britain) between the two nations, in the negotiated Oregon Treaty of 1846.

-In 1848, the Oregon Territory, composed of present-day Washington, Oregon, and Idaho as well as parts of Montana and Wyoming, was established.
-Washington Territory, which included Washington and pieces of Idaho and Montana, was formed from Oregon Territory in 1853.
-In 1872, An arbitration process settled the boundary dispute from the Pig War and established the US–Canada border through the San Juan Islands and Gulf Islands.
+A quarter-century later in 1872, an additional arbitration process settled the minor boundary dispute from the so-called Pig War of 1859 and established the U.S.A.–Canada border line through the off-shore San Juan Islands and Gulf Islands on the Pacific coast.

-Early American Settlements

-Eastern Washington